-For FY21, these KPIs continue to reflect a improved positive step in the right direction with an overall improvement of our modern slavery response throughout the year.
-In FY21, no modern slavery incident were identified in our operations or supply chain.
+For FY22, these KPIs continue to reflect a continuous strengthening and an overall improvement of our modern slavery response throughout the year.
+In FY22, no modern slavery incident were identified in our operations or supply chain.

 As we continue on our journey to eradicate modern slavery, we are permanently building on learnings and improving our overall framework.
 As such, these KPIs are regularly updated, as necessary, to ensure we permanently measure and assess the effectiveness of our all actions.